Flqvix/Flqvix/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm Kirby, a passionate in coding.
+I'm Flqvix, a passionate in coding.
 I enjoy working on App and constantly strive to learn new things.

 ## 🔭 What I'm Currently Doing